Can I borrow a trap?

 Our team is trained in correct use of herbicides.
 When we spray, we use the right gear and clothes to protect the team.
 We spot spray where it’s needed, and spray drift or run-off are prevented.
 We spray in good weather only.
 We keep away from waterways and water bodies.
 We follow all manufacturer instructions and have a containment kit in case of a spill, and always carry a first aid kit.

-I’d like to help, how can i get involved?
+I’d like to help, how can I get involved?

 Want to join the effort to bring back native wildlife to your neck of the woods?